-St. Augustine’s is the only church in the Diocese of Northern Indiana with a predominantly African-American congregation.
+St. Augustine’s is the only church in the Diocese of Northern Indiana with a predominantly African-American congregation and the only parish in the state founded as a Colored Episcopal Mission.
 It has existed in the City of Gary, Indiana for over 90 years.
-St. Augustine’s began as an idea in 1923 as the outgrowth of a meeting led by Atty.
-F. Louis Sterling, Mrs. Florence Alexander and Father James Foster of Christ Episcopal Church.
-Fr.
-Foster solicited the assistance of the Bishop of the Diocese of Northern Indiana, The Rt.
-Rev. Campbell Gray, to provide the congregation with a priest and a place to worship.
-As a consequence of that meeting, special services were held for the congregation at Christ Church on 6th and Adams Street in Gary.
-In 1927, the congregation moved to a former Roman Catholic Church in the inner city, which later became St. Augustine’s Mission.
+The documented roots of the congregation go back to 1919; however the idea to form a mission came to fruition in 1923.
+A meeting led by Atty.
+F. Louis Sterling, Mrs. Florence Alexander and Father James Foster of Christ Episcopal Church resulted in receiving assistance from the Diocese of Northern Indiana.
+The Rt.
+Rev. Campbell Gray recognized the group’s need for a priest and a place to worship.
+Due to the prejudices and social constraints of the times, segregated afternoon services were held for the congregation at Christ Church on 6th and Adams Street in Gary.
+In 1927, the congregation moved to a former Roman Catholic Church in Midtown at 19th and Adams Street, which later became St. Augustine’s Mission.

-The founding congregation consisted of Dr. George Gonzalez, Mrs. Florence Alexander and Atty.
+The historic black parish was chartered by a group of thirty African- American professionals in 1927.
+Some of the founding congregants included Dr. George Gonzalez, Mrs. Florence Alexander and Atty.
 F. Louis Sperling, Mrs. Cecil Kellogg, Mr. L. Stovall, Mr. L.K.
 Wallace, Mr. James Whittier, Mrs. Mary Williams and Mrs. Anna Washington.
 At the suggestion of Mrs. Washington, the name St. Augustine, also the name of her college in North Carolina was selected for the mission.

 Fr.
-Well’s service to the church was memorable.
-During his service of 12 years, the mission became a parish, and the present church, which has architectural distinction, was erected.
+Well’s service to the church was ambitious and memorable.
+During his service of 12 years, a church building fund was established, a new building was commissioned and parish status was attained.
+The present church home, which has architectural significance, was erected.
 The first service in the new church was held in April 1959.
 The Rt.
 Rev. Reginald Mallett, Bishop of the Diocese, dedicated the church in May, 1959.
-In 1960, Edward Dart, the architect who designed the church, received a “Citation of Merit for Excellence in Architecture” awarded by The Chicago Chapter of the American Institute of Architects and The Chicago Association of Commerce and Industry for the design of the church.
+In 1960, Edward Dart, the renowned Modernist architect who designed the church, received a “Citation of Merit for Excellence in Architecture” awarded by The Chicago Chapter of the American Institute of Architects and The Chicago Association of Commerce and Industry for the design of the church.
+A second award came for the Church Architectural Guild.
 Fr.
 Wells resigned on September 1, 1963, to accept a call to St. Luke’s Church in New Orleans, Louisiana.

 Fr.
 Robert Hood succeeded Fr.
 Wells on November 17, 1963.
-He did much to attune the church to the social changes of the sixties, introducing an expansive program of music and art to the church and community.
-During his tenure the Moeller organ was dedicated in a recital by Alec Wyton (M.A.
+An innovative priest, he did much to attune the church to the social changes of the sixties, introducing an expansive program of music and art to the church and community.
+During his tenure the Moeller pipe organ was dedicated in a recital by Alec Wyton (M.A.
 (OXON) F.A.G.O of the Cathedral of St. John the Divine in New York City.
-In 1967, Fr.
-Hood left St. Augustine’s to pursue an academic career and became a member of the theological faculty of union Theological Seminary in New York.
+The parish also held a juried art show.
+In 1967 upon completion of his doctorate from the University of Chicago, Fr.
+Hood left St. Augustine’s to pursue an academic career and became a member of the theological faculty of Union Theological Seminary in New York.